 However, Chevron has yet to fully report these risks in either public filings or statements to shareholders.
 As a result, investors have requested that the U.S. Securities and Exchange Commission investigate whether Chevron violated securities laws by misrepresenting or materially omitting information in regard to the multi-billion Ecuadoran judgment.

-For these reasons, shareholders need a lower threshold to call special meetings.
+Shareholders urgently need a reasonable 10% threshold to call special meetings.